DANS-KNAW/easy-ingest/README.md

 ### Staged Digital Objects

-A Staged Digital Object is a directory in the filesystem of the client that contains all the necessary files to build up the digital object in Fedora.
-It must contain at least a [FOXML] file, called ``fo.xml``.
+A Staged Digital Object (SDO) is a directory in the filesystem of the client that contains all the necessary files to build up the digital object in Fedora.
+It must contain at least:

+* a [FOXML] file, called ``fo.xml``.
+* a [Digital Object Configuration] file, called ``cfg.json``

 All other files in the directory are assumed to be the contents of datastreams.
-The names of the files are used as datastream IDs.
+The names of the files are used as datastream IDs by default.

 Example:

-     - staged-fo
+     - sdo
          |
          +- fo.xml
          |
+         +- cfg.json
+         |
          +- DC
          |
          +- IMAGE_DATA
+         |
+         +- my.xml

+### Digital Object Configuration file

 ARGUMENTS